Ahmad0577/ED-Force-WRO-2024/Schemes/BOM/README.md

-This bill of materials includes materials used in the construction of the WadiRover.
-We bought a kit and altered it, therefore we cannot provide detailed pricing for all materials, but a total cost has been included alongside the items' category, description and quantity.
+This bill of materials includes materials used in the construction of our robot.
+We bought a kit and altered it, therefore we cannot provide detailed pricing information.
+An approximate total cost has been included alongside each items' category, description and quantity.